-H.B.
-17-1261 and H.B.
-17-1262 will significantly expand the electioneering communication window - almost doubling it.51 If passed, burdensome disclosure and disclaimers will become a general requirement for anyone speaking about candidates - often themselves officeholders - throughout much of the year.
+S.B.
+19-068 would significantly expand the electioneering communication window - almost doubling it.42 If passed, burdensome disclosure and disclaimers will become a general requirement for anyone speaking about candidates - often themselves officeholders - throughout much of the year.

-By law, the Colorado primary is set for "the last Tuesday in June for each even-numbered year."52 For the next election, the primary will therefore be held on June 26, 2018.
-The general election is held "on the Tuesday succeeding the first Monday of November in each even-numbered year,"53 and will be held on November 6, 2018.
-Currently, the electioneering communications window in Colorado is only ninety days total - thirty days before the primary and sixty days before the general election - the same duration blessed by the Supreme Court in McConnell.
+By law, the Colorado primary is set for "the last Tuesday in June of each even-numbered year."
+For the next election, the primary will therefore be held on June 30, 2020.
+The general election is held "on the Tuesday succeeding the first Monday of November in each even-numbered year," and will be held on November 3, 2020.
+Currently, the electioneering communications window in Colorado is only ninety days total - thirty days before the primary and sixty days before the general election - the same duration adopted by Congress and blessed by the Supreme Court.

-Under both bills, however, the law will regulate speech for one-hundred sixty-four days - almost double the current window.54 From May until November, the citizens of Colorado will not be able to mention candidates in ads, including printed material, without burdensome disclosure and disclaimer requirements.
-Yet there is no evidence that speech mentioning candidates in July are "shame issue ads" or otherwise designed to affect the election.
-The courts require the State to provide some evidence to justify this restriction on First Amendment rights.
-Since the bill offers none, it fails the First Amendment's exacting scrutiny.
+Under S.B.
+19-068, however, the law will regulate speech for one-hundred fifty-six days - almost double the current window.
+45 From May until November, the citizens of Colorado will not be able to mention candidates in ads, including printed material, without burdensome disclosure and disclaimer requirements.

-Additionally, the proposed legislation upsets the will of the Colorado electorate in adopting Article XXVIII into the state constitution.
-Currently, the Colorado Constitution defines an "electioneering communication" as "any communication" that "unambiguously refers to any candidate" run sixty days before a general election or thirty days before a primary election.55 The current version of the Fair Campaign Practices Act simply incorporates this definition56 and thus implements the voters' instructions.
+Additionally, the proposed legislation upsets the will of the Colorado electorate in adopting Article XXVIII of the State Constitution.
+Currently, the Colorado Constitution defines an "electioneering communication" as "any communication" that "[u]nambiguously refers to any candidate" run sixty days before a general election or thirty days before a primary election.
+46 The current version of the Fair Campaign Practices Act simply incorporates this definition 47 and thus implements the voters' instructions.
 Without a clear mandate from the Colorado electorate, the General Assembly should be cautious in overruling a constitutional provision in order to double the burdens placed on Colorado's citizens.

-51 Compare H.B.
-17-1261 § 1 (for disclaimer purposes, expanding the scope of "electioneering communication" to include "any communication that... is broadcast, printed, mailed, delivered, or distributed between the primary election and the general election.") and H.B.
-17-1262 § 2 (adding similar language for disclosure requirements) with Colo.
+42 Compare S.B.
+19-068 § 3 (for disclaimer purposes, expanding the scope of "electioneering communication" to include "any communication that... is broadcast, printed, mailed, delivered, or distributed between the primary election and the general election.") and S.B.
+19-068 § 2 (adding similar language for disclosure requirements) with Colo.
 Const. art.
-XXVIII, § 2(7)(a) (setting a window thirty days before the primary and sixty days before a general election, leaving the time between elections free).
-52 C.R.S. § 1-1-104(32).
+XXVIII, § 2(7)(a) (setting a window thirty days before the primary and sixty days before a general election, leaving the time between elections free from regulation).

-53 C.R.S. § 1-1-104(17).
+43 C.R.S. § 1-1-104(32).